redplait/dwarfdump/gptest/README.md

 ## plugin options
 * -fplugin-arg-gptest-db=path to file/db connection string
-* -fplugin-arg-gptest-user=db user
+* -fplugin-arg-gptest-user=db user.
   Currently not used (but passed as argument to FPersistence::connect)
-* -fplugin-arg-gptest-password=password for db access
+* -fplugin-arg-gptest-password=password for db access.
   Currently not used (but passed as argument to FPersistence::connect)
 * -fplugin-arg-gptest-asmproto
 * -fplugin-arg-gptest-dumprtl - almost like -fdump-rtl-final